alan-turing-institute/Palaeoanalytics/README.md

 ## Workflow

-The workflow of `PyLithics` is the following:
+`PyLithics` is devised to work with illustrations of lithic objects common to publications in archaeology and anthropology.
+Lithic illustrators have established conventions regarding systems of artefact orientation and proportions.
+Lithics are normally drawn at a 1:1 scale,with the vertical axis orthogonal to the striking platform.
+A preferred method is to orient and illustrate various aspects of an artefact as a series of adjacent surfaces at 90-degree rotations from the principal view (usually the dorsal surface).
+Each aspect contains internal details (i.e., flake scars, cortical areas, etc.), indication of flaking direction radial lines (ripples), and the inclusion of a metric scale (for more information about lithic drawings see [@Martingell1988]).
+Currently,   `PyLithics` is optimised to work with unifacial flakes and bifaces, which are relatively flat, two-dimensional objects.

+The inputs for `PyLithics` are images of lithic objects, images of their associated scales, and a metadata `CSV` file linking the two and giving the scale measurement in millimeters.

+`PyLithics` processes the images with the following steps (and as illustrated in Figure \autoref{fig:pylithics_workflow}):

-1. Read lithic image, and based on its name find its associated scale image (these are linked to each other in an input csv file).
+1. Import images and match image name find to associated image ID and scale image from CSV meetadata file.
-2. Calculate a conversion of pixels to millimeters based on the size of the scale.
+2. Calculate a conversion of pixels to millimeters based on the size of the associated scale from CSV metadata file.
+If no scale is present, measurements will be in pixels
-3. Process input lithic image, removing noise and applying thresholding.
+3. Apply noise removal and contrast stretching to images to minimise pixel variation.
+4. Pixel intensity thresholding of images to prepare for contour finding.
-4. Apply edge detection and contour finding to processed image.
+5. Apply edge detection and contour finding to thresholded images.
-5. Calculate metrics to the resulting contours: area, length, breath, shape, number of vertices.
+6. Calculate metrics of lithic surface features from found contours -- area, length, breath, shape, number of vertices.
-6. Select contours that can be either the outline of a lithic object (surfaces) or inner scar that is more than 3% and less than 50% of the total size of its surface.
+7. Select contours which outline an entire lithic object's surfaces, or select contours of inner scars greater than 3% and less than 50% of the total size of its surface.
-7. Classify these selected contours of surfaces as "Dorsal","Ventral","Platform".
-Assign scars contours to a surface.
+8. Classify these selected surface contours as "Dorsal", "Ventral", "Lateral", and/or "Platform" depending on presence or absence.
+Assign scar contours to these surfaces.
-7. If available, find arrows, measure their angle and assign it their scar.
+9. If present, find arrows using connected components and template matching, measure their angle and assign angle to associated scar.
-8. Plot the resulting surface and scar contours on the original images for validation.
+10. Plot resulting surface and scar contours on the original images for validation.
-8. Output data in a hierarchical json file detailing measurements of surface and scar contours.
+11. Output data in a hierarchical json file detailing measurements of surface and scar contours.

 Here you can find a schema of the workflow described above: